NelsonBilber/python-overview/README.md

 ## Python Bindings

-One thing cool in python is the possibility of creating binding to libraries developed in other languages.
+One cool feature in Python is the possibility of creating binding from libraries developed in other languages, e.g. C and C++.
-Could be nice to fast prototype and test some idea.
+We cloud use well establish libraries with years of development and easily use them without deal with low level code details.

 [pybind11](https://github.com/pybind/pybind11)

-Some Examples
+Some Examples:

 [pymesh](https://pymesh.readthedocs.io/en/latest/)